ros2-gbp/gtsam-release/python/README.md

   - **NOTE**: if you don't want GTSAM to install to a system directory such as `/usr/local`, pass `-DCMAKE_INSTALL_PREFIX="./install"` to cmake to install GTSAM to a subdirectory of the build directory.

 - You can also directly run `make python-install` without running `make`, and it will compile all the dependencies accordingly.

+## Windows Installation

+See Windows Installation in INSTALL.md in the root directory.

+## Generate Docstrings

+The wrap library provides for building the Python wrapper with docstrings included, sourced from the C++ Doxygen comments.
+To build the Python wrapper with docstrings, follow these instructions:

+1. Build GTSAM with the flag `-DGTSAM_GENERATE_DOC_XML=1`.
+This will compile the `doc/Doxyfile.in` into a `Doxyfile` with `GENERATE_XML` set to `ON`.
+2. From the project root directory, run `doxygen build/<build_name>/doc/Doxyfile`.
+This will generate the Doxygen XML documentation in `xml/`.
+3. Build the Python wrapper with the CMake option `GTWRAP_ADD_DOCSTRINGS` enabled.

 ## Unit Tests